sudhaverma/Security-Vulnerabilities/DifferentVulnerabilities.md

+Below are some of the common vulnerabilities faced by most enterprise web applications.

 #Cross-Site Scripting:

 It is a type of vulnerability in which there is no proper input validation happening at client side which leads to injecting malicious script to web server which is reflected off from the server also called as reflected XSS.
 There can be other types of XSS attacks.

-In stored XSS the malicous script being sent from browser to server gets stored in the database as part of the request and then the attacker can retrieve back those malicious scripts from the web server which is highly vulnerable.
+In stored XSS, the malicous script being sent from browser to server gets stored in the database as part of the request and then the attacker can retrieve back those malicious scripts from the web server which is highly vulnerable.

 ##Types of XSS:
-Cross site scritping can be classifed into 3 major categories as listed below:
+Cross site scripting can be classifed into 3 major categories as listed below:

 * Stored/persistence XSS
 * Reflected XSS
 * Dom based XSS

 ###Stored XSS:

-It is also called as persistence XSS which is considered to be very harmful XSS vulnerability.
-This involves attacker injecting malicious javascript code in the application which results in storing of those scripts at web server database end.
-Whenever any other other tries to access data in the same application then the user gets stored malicious script by querying database which is highly vulnerable.
+It is also called persistence XSS and is considered to be a harmful XSS vulnerability.
+This involves attacker injecting malicious javascript code in the application which results in storing of those scripts on the database server.
+Whenever someone tries to access data in the same application, then the user gets the malicious script having queried the database which is highly vulnerable.

 Example :
 ```